tbyoung244/dotfiles/README.md

 - `sys-installs` - For Ansible install script

 3. For additional info on each folder, read the `README.md` in the respective folder for information.

+## Improvements Made
+I made improvements to Task 1 - vim & Vundle.
+- I fixed where I initally missed adding the `.vimrc` to the `/vim-config/` folder.
+Added it correctly to folder.
+- Also added a README.md to explain how to install the vim setup and a usage guide.
+- Also highlighted other issues in the issue section of the dotfiles but I did not fix them.